Taleb Al-Abdulmohsen: Career

 In 2006, at age 32, Abdulmohsen relocated to Germany to specialize in psychotherapy.
 He later applied for asylum, because he was threatened with death for renouncing Islam.

 In 2016, Germany granted him asylum, citing concerns over his safety and rights if he was returned to Saudi Arabia.
 Even though Abdulmohsen was wanted by Saudi Arabia on charges related to terrorism and human trafficking, specifically allegations of facilitating the trafficking of individuals from Saudi Arabia and Gulf states to the European Union, the German government refused to extradite him, citing a lack of due process in Saudi Arabia.
+In 2023, Saudi Arabia issued an Interpol Red Notice for Abdulmohsen's extradition.

+In 2020, Abdulmohsen accused four fellow Saudi nationals of working for the Saudi government and running a fraud operation by providing women seeking to leave Saudi Arabia with invalid passports.
+The same year, Abdulmohsen was accused of being involved in smuggling women out of Saudi Arabia.
+The British National Crime Agency requested information on Abdulmohsen from German law enforcement, citing the allegations against Abdulmohsen, which included human trafficking, acquisition of forged identity documents, and participation in people smuggling operations.
+The request was declined for lack of burden of proof.
+In June 2022, the United Kingdom warned the Federal Criminal Police Office (BKA) about Abdulmohsen, as he had boasted about smuggling forced labourers into the United Kingdom on his Twitter account.
+His criminal conviction for threat and a prior investigation against Abdulmohsen by Landeskriminalamt Saxony-Anhalt were acknowledged, but the BKA again stated that no evidence for human trafficking by Abdulmohsen had surfaced.

 Since March 2020, he worked as a doctor in the Federal Penitentiary at Bernburg, a state prison for drug rehabilitation.
 Since the end of October 2024, he was no longer on duty due to holidays and illness.

 Abdulmohsen's qualification as a health professional was questioned by colleagues, but the hospital management took no action.
 He had in several cases prescribed false and dangerous medications to patients, whose lives were only saved by attentive nurses.
 Patients had refused to be treated by him for his insufficient command of the German language, which led to misunderstandings.
 For his consultation of a search engine for every diagnosis, coworkers told the Mitteldeutsche Zeitung he had been nicknamed "Doctor Google".

 2024 Magdeburg car attack

 On 20 December 2024, Abdulmohsen allegedly drove a vehicle into a crowded Christmas market in Magdeburg, Germany, killing 6 people, and injuring 323 others.
 He was arrested at the scene.